 In September 2021, we entered into a research collaboration and license agreement with Amgen (the Amgen Collaboration Agreement) to discover drug targets, biomarkers, Precision Phenotypes and other insights associated with CNS diseases that are generated by Amgen's deCODE genetics and human data research capabilities.
 The term of the Amgen Collaboration Agreement is five years.
-Over the first three years of the Amgen Collaboration Agreement, we will pay Amgen \$62.5 million, or \$75.0 million if at least one progress milestone is achieved before the end of the first two years of the Amgen Collaboration Agreement.
+In return for Amgen performing research and development activities under the Amgen Collaboration Agreement, we are committed to making non-refundable, non-creditable quarterly payments to Amgen over the next two years totalling \$50.0 million and for the third year between \$12.5 million and \$25.0 million depending on whether certain progress milestones are achieved.
+These payments are due on a quarterly basis and as of November 30, 2021, we had paid Amgen an aggregate amount of \$6.25 million.
 We will mutually agree on the compensation structure for the fourth and fifth years of the Amgen Collaboration Agreement.
+The Amgen Collaboration Agreement did not require the payment of upfront fees.

 The collaboration is governed by a joint research committee comprised of an equal number of representatives from us and from Amgen.
+Under the Amgen Collaboration Agreement, each party will solely own the patents and know-how it solely generates in the performance of the collaboration activities and the parties will jointly own all patents and know-how they jointly generate in the performance of the collaboration activities.
 Amgen has granted to us an exclusive, worldwide, sublicensable, fully paid-up, royalty-free license under Amgen's rights in and to the patents and know-how generated in the performance of the collaboration activities that are controlled by Amgen, to exploit therapeutic compounds and diagnostics for use with therapeutics to treat, ameliorate or prevent diseases with effects that manifest primarily in the CNS (the CNS Field).
-We have granted to Amgen an exclusive, worldwide, sublicensable, fully paid-up, royalty-free license under our rights in and to the patents and know-how generated in the performance of the collaboration activities that are controlled by us, to exploit therapeutic compounds and diagnostics for use with therapeutics outside of the CNS Field.
+We have granted to Amgen an exclusive, worldwide, sublicensable, fully paid-up, royalty-free license under our rights in and to the patents and know-how generated in the performance of the collaboration activities that are controlled by us, to exploit therapeutic compounds and diagnostics for use with therapeutics outside of the collaboration activities that are controlled by us, to exploit therapeutic compounds and diagnostics for use with therapeutics outside of the CNS Field.

 We also granted to Amgen an exclusive option to negotiate, and the right of first negotiation, to obtain exclusive, worldwide licenses to research, develop, commercialize and otherwise exploit up to two therapeutic products arising from the collaboration, which is exercisable on a product-by-product basis until a specified period of time following the achievement of the first successful Phase 2 clinical trial for such product.
+That right exists with respect to each compound for up to 60 days following positive Phase 2 results for the compound.